Pujya Shree Bhagat Hansraj ji Maharaj

 His zeal for Ram Simram and the faith in his Guru never flagged.
 He used to go to attend Swamiji’s discourses to far-flung places and he enthusiactically participated in “Sewa”.
 His consort fully cooperated through thick and thin.

 Trials and tribulations are the tools by which the great men are tested.
 The struggle in his life actually acted as a catalyst.
-Today, Pitaji heads a great Organization of Sri Ram Sharnam with its headquarters at Gohana.
+Today, Pitaji heads a great Organization of Shree Ram Sharnam with its headquarters at Gohana.